jraillard/knowledges/README.md

 ## Contribution

 If you’d like to contribute to this project or talk about anything i wrote, feel free to reach out to me on my [LinkedIn](https://www.linkedin.com/in/julien-raillard).

----

-## Fun fact about me

-You may have notice that my Github profile picture is a [Squirtle](https://www.pokepedia.fr/Carapuce). :eyes:

-As i was a child, he used to be my favorite pokemon starter.

-So i take the decision to make it my profile picture in almost all tech-relative accounts i have, and then update it as [Wartortle](https://www.pokepedia.fr/Carabaffe) and [Blastoise](https://www.pokepedia.fr/Tortank) as i would progress in my developper career.

-Funny right ? :grin: